Quantum scarring enhances non-Markovianity of subsystem dynamics: The PXP model and its deformations

 A deformation which has the opposite effect is the following,

 which together with the PXP model Eq.(\ref{PXP}) will be referred to as the PXPXP model, $\mathcal{H}_{PXPXP} \!=\! \mathcal{H}_{PXP}+g\Delta\mathcal{H}_e$, where $g$ is the strength of this deformation.
 It was shown in \cite{Turner2018} that this deformation restores the weakly broken ergodicity of the base PXP model with increasing values of $g$, with $g\!=\!0.25$ identified as the optimal value.
-We will corroborate this from the point of view of subsystem non-Markovianity, showing that with increasing values of $g$, non-Markovianity of the dynamics of small subsystems diminishes.
+Suppression of fidelity revivals and of oscillatory entanglement entropy in favor of a faster (and increasingly linear) growth with increasing values of $g$ is clear in Fig.\ref{fig:fig1} (lower row), signifying washing away of scarring dynamics and gradual restoration of thermalizing dynamics.
+We will corroborate this also from the point of view of subsystem non-Markovianity, showing that with increasing values of $g$, non-Markovianity of the dynamics of small subsystems diminishes.

-In the next section, we present our results which have been obtained from second order time-evolving block decimation approach to simulating quantum dynamics \cite{Vidal2004}, using the ITensors.jl library \cite{ITensor}.
-All results are obtained at a moderate total system size fixed at $N\!=\!40$ in open boundary conditions with an optimal time-step size of $\tau\!=\!0.01$ (results were verified to be unchanged at smaller values of $\tau$), and the system size independence of our results concerning subsystem non-Markovianity and associated features was verified (except for full system fidelity revivals, which naturally show strong dependence on system size).
-The initial state in all simulations was the Néel product state $|\downarrow\uparrow\downarrow\uparrow...\rangle$.
+We mention at this point that our numerical results have been obtained from second order time-evolving block decimation approach to simulating quantum dynamics \cite{Vidal2004}, using the ITensors.jl library \cite{ITensor}.
+All results are obtained with open boundary conditions with an optimal timestep size of $\tau\!=\!0.01$, and MPS cutoffs were set at $10^9$, while MPS bond dimensions were not fixed but evolved adaptively with the TEBD flow (however the maximum allowed bond dimension was fixed at 50, which was never attained in our simulations times with the above mentioned MPS cutoff).
 The subsystems considered are deep in the bulk centered on the middle site, however due to translational invariance their exact location does not matter as long as they are sufficiently away from the boundaries.
+The total system size considered was a moderate $N\!=\!40$ when initial states are ferromagnetic and Néel states, and $N\!=\!36$ for the 3-CDW initial state (including the results on comparing this initial state with the other two initial states).
+In Appendix-\ref{appn1}, we present some further numerical details with one example case.
+More precisely, we show the independence of our results on (i) the measure of distance between quantum states using an alternative measure in Appendix-\ref{appn1a}, (ii) the total system size in Appendix-\ref{appn1b} and (iii) the MPS cutoffs in Appendix-\ref{appn1c}.